superphy/spfy/docs/source/contributing.rst

   docker build -t superphy/docker-flask-conda:0.0.1 .
   docker push superphy/docker-flask-conda:0.0.1

 Then specific your image in the corresponding Dockerfiles: `worker`_.
-If you're adding dependcies to flask, also update the `webserver`_ Dockerfile.
+If you're adding dependencies to flask, also update the `webserver`_ Dockerfile.

 .. code-block:: bash